eltoroit/montreal25/@ELTOROIT/#Documents/UC03 - Guidelines.md

 1. What is the Property Pricing Structure?
 2. What are the rules about including photos in a listing?
-3. Explain the rules for virtual tours in listings.
+3. Explain the rules for virtual tours in listings
 4. What are the requirements for listing a property?
-5. Show me the guidelines for property descriptions.
+5. Show me the guidelines for property descriptions
 6. Can you provide the guidelines on pricing a property?
 7. What are the legal requirements for property disclosures?
 8. How should I handle showing instructions in a listing?